March 2013

 More About Tea Time Fashions

-Move over, all you fancy tea time dressers, your tea time fashion is about to get a tad…uh…unexpected!
+Move over, all you fancy tea time dressers—your tea time fashion is about to get a tad…unexpected!
 Set aside those flower-patterned dresses, white cotton gloves, and wide-brimmed hats with lace veils.
-Set aside, too, those neckties, you guys, and those business suits.
+Gentlemen, you can set aside the neckties and business suits as well.
 A very different approach is needed here.
 Tea Dueler Fashion Take, for… Continue reading

 search